fpsvogel/reading/README.md

 <h1 align="center">Reading</h1>

 Reading parses a CSV reading log into an array of Ruby hashes containing the data of items (such as books) listed in the CSV file.
-[My personal site's Reading page](https://fpsvogel.com/reading/) is built using this gem.
+[My personal site's Reading page](https://fpsvogel.com/reading/) is built with the help of this gem.

 ### Table of Contents